SoftDevJohn/mountaineering/docs/04-GitBranchngModel.md

 Branch the feature branch off 'develop'

-git checkout -b feature-docupdate develop
+`git checkout -b feature-docupdate develop`

 Make the document changes and commit the changes.

 Now merge the feature branch back into the develop branch, by checking out the develop branch.

-git checkout develop
+`git checkout develop`

-git merge --no-ff feature-docupdate
+`git merge --no-ff feature-docupdate`

 Delete the feature branch.

+`git branch -d feature-docupdate`

+Push our repo to the remote repo.

-git branch -d feature-docupdate git push origin develop
+`git push origin develop`